ballerina-attic/package-oauth2/README.md

     * Refresh Token
     * Refresh Token Endpoint

+When initializing, you can either provide Access Token only or Client Id, Client Secret, Refresh Token and Refresh Token Endpoint only.

 **IMPORTANT:** This access token can be used to make API requests on your own account's behalf.
 Do not share your access token with anyone.

 ## Working with Oauth2 REST connector actions